 Negotiating IPD agreements requires understanding the key elements of an IPD agreement and why they support the behaviors needed to achieve the desired project outcomes.
-These elements are expressed in a new business model and a new contractual model as described below.
-In addition, the parties will need to develop a project operating system (micro-framework) that complements the contractual macro-framework and that reflects the organization of information and workflow.
-The micro-framework may be referenced in the contract, such as a BIM execution plan, but is developed by the team in parallel with the IPD agreement.
-Counsel may not be directly involved in crafting the micro-framework, but must give it space in the agreement to allow it to unfold.
+These elements are expressed in a macro-framework that is documented in the contract and a micro-framework that reflects the organization of information and workflow.
+The micro-framework may be referenced in the contract, such as a BIM execution plan, but developed by the team after the IPD agreement is signed.